denizsafak/EasyWallpaperInfo/README.md

 ## `Features`
 - Display wallpaper details on the screen.
+- Go to next desktop wallpaper with a single click.
 - Context menu for quick actions (open wallpaper, go to location, copy title).
 - Customizable appearance (font size, text color, background color).
 - Options to show/hide title, size, resolution, and location.